mirzaghaderi/IdeoKar/README.md

 metaphase images.
 It helps the user review the chromosome set as a whole rather than evaluating each trace in isolation.

-The Karyogram can be used to:

-- visually inspect the organization of traced chromosomes;
-- identify chromosomes that may have been assigned to the wrong chromosome number or genome/sub-genome group;
-- review chromosome labels and grouping before final analysis;
-- select an individual chromosome and immediately locate its corresponding trace in the original source image;
-- highlight the selected chromosome trace in the source image for detailed inspection;
+The Karyogram can be used to highlight the selected chromosome trace in the source image for detailed inspection.
-- return to the original image and manually retrace or adjust the chromosome when necessary.

 This source-image/Karyogram connection is particularly useful when many chromosomes have been traced across several image tabs.
 Instead of manually searching each source image for a chromosome identified during Karyogram inspection, the user can select the chromosome in the Karyogram and use the highlighted source trace as a direct visual reference.

-### Recommended Auto-Trace Quality-Control Sequence

-For datasets in which auto-trace is used, the recommended sequence is:

-**Auto-trace → inspect individual traces → correct/retrace problematic
-chromosomes → verify centromeres → verify chromosome names and genome/sub-genome assignments → inspect the complete set in the Karyogram → select and verify questionable chromosomes in their source images → make final manual adjustments → Run → generate parameters and ideogram.**

-The Karyogram is therefore not only a presentation window; it is an important quality-control and manual inspection stage between initial chromosome tracing and final quantitative analysis.

-**Optional IMAGE PREPARATION (Before Auto tracing)**

-- 'Crop' freehand-draws an outline around the chromosomes you want to keep: click 'Crop', drag an outline around them, and release the mouse.
-After you confirm, everything outside the outline is removed and the kept region is enlarged to fill the window.
-Any chromosome trace entirely outside the outline is deleted; traces partly inside are kept and shifted to match the new image.
-- 'Remove Background' opens a pop-up editor.
-It auto-detects the background color from the image's edges, or click 'Pick Background Color' and click a background pixel in the preview to resample it.
-The Tolerance slider controls how aggressively similar-colored pixels are treated as background, previewed live.
-Replace the background with White (recommended -- stays compatible with Auto Trace) or Transparent, then click Apply.
-- 'Knife' cuts chromosomes apart that are touching or overlapping, so Auto Trace sees them as separate objects: click 'Knife', then hold the left mouse button and drag across the connection, and release.
-Color is sharply removed along the stroke as you drag.
-  Click 'Knife' again for each additional cut.
-- All three are edits to the open image, and Ctrl+Z undoes any one of them.
-Unlike the original image file (which is never modified), these edits ARE saved with the project: Save Project writes a copy of the edited image alongside the project file, so Open Project restores it exactly as last seen, even if the original source file has since changed or moved.

 ## Workflow

-1. **Open Image(s)** — select one or more images (same magnification, same genotype/replicate set).
+1. **Open Image(s)**: select one or more images.
 Each opens in its own tab.
-2. **Define Scale** — click the button, then click two points of known real-world distance in the active image.
-A popup asks for that distance in micrometers and derives pixels-per-micron for that tab.
+2. **Define Scale**: click the button, then click two points of known distance (scale bar) in the active image.
+A popup asks for that distance in micrometers.
-3. **Optional image processing** — This includes Crop, Remove background, knife tools described above.
+3. **Optional image processing**: This includes Crop, Remove background, knife tools described above.
-4. **Trace chromosomes** — use auto-trace when appropriate or trace manually.
+4. **Trace chromosomes* use auto-trace when appropriate or trace manually.
    For manual tracing, left-click to lay down connected segments along the chromosome.
 At landmark points, either right-click for a context menu or use the following hotkeys: